BM32ESRF/laueimproc/doc/usage/developer.rst

 In developer mode, more dependencies are required.
 You can install them by adding the ``[all]`` option to ``pip``.

 .. warning::
-    Make shure you are in a virtual environement ``pyenv activate laueenv`` before excecuting the next lines!
+    Make sure you are in a virtual environement ``pyenv activate laueenv`` before excecuting the next lines!

 .. code-block:: shell